System FR as Foundations for Stainless: Implementation and Evaluation

-In the \bname{GodelNumbering} benchmark, we proved that the pairing function $2^x(2y + 1) - 1$ constitutes a bijection between natural numbers and pairs of natural numbers.
-The proof requires a series of additional lemmas to enable reasoning about linear and non-linear arithmetic.
-Similar non-linearity is featured in the \bname{MoreExtendedEuclidGCD} benchmark where we showed that an implementation of the extended Euclid's algorithm indeed computes the greatest common divisor (and the coefficients of Bézout's identity).
+To illustrate the diversity of benchmarks, we note that \bname{InsertionSort}, \bname{QuickSorts}, \bname{MergeSorts} and \bname{StableSort} feature various implementations of the sorting algorithms with the typical properties shown. \bname{ListMonad} and \bname{OptionMonad} show that the monadic laws hold for the $\PList{\tt X}$ and {\tt Option[X]} types.
+The \bname{List} and \bname{ListWithSize} benchmarks feature a collection of common higher-order functions on lists such as \lstinline!map!, \lstinline!filter!, \lstinline!forall!, etc., as well as many properties shown about the implementations.
+In the \bname{GodelNumbering} benchmark, we prove that the pairing function $2^x(2y + 1) - 1$ is a bijection between natural numbers and pairs of natural numbers using a series of lemmas about linear and non-linear arithmetic.
+Similar non-linearity is featured in the \bname{MoreExtendedEuclidGCD} benchmark where we show that an implementation of the extended Euclid's algorithm indeed computes the greatest common divisor and the coefficients of Bézout's identity.
+Benchmarks also include persistent data structures \cite{OkasakiFunDS}, ConcTree and ConcRope \cite{conq}, explicit state model checker ReachabilityChecker, small interpreters, dynamic programming algorithms such as Viterbi and Knapsack, and benchmarks solving assignments from Scala MOOCs (see \url{https://courseware.epfl.ch/} or \url{https://www.coursera.org/specializations/scala}).